blackbat13/stv/README.md

 First you need to open the project directory in the PyCharm IDE.
 For some reason, without it, Python cannot see the modules.
-I will try to fix that.
+I will try to fix that in the future.

 ### Approximations